In-Context Multi-Operator Learning with DeepOSets: Universality of DeepOSets for In-Context Operator Learning

+Taking the dot product with \eqref{rho-eqn} and applying the triangle inequality together with the two bounds yields the desired approximation inequality.

+Finally, we verify that the constructions $\Phi$ and $\rho$ are continuous.
+Continuity of $\Phi$ is immediate from its definition, while continuity of $\rho$ follows from uniform lower bounds on the normalization factors ensured by the balanced $(\delta,C)$-discretization of $V$. \end{proof}

-\begin{proof} See the Appendix. \end{proof} The continuous functions guaranteed by Theorem~\ref{main-universality-theorem} can be approximated using neural networks by invoking standard universal approximation theorems for MLPs \cite{cybenko1989approximation,hornik1991approximation,pinkus1999approximation}.
+The continuous functions guaranteed by Theorem~\ref{main-universality-theorem} can be approximated using neural networks by invoking standard universal approximation theorems for MLPs \citep{cybenko1989approximation,hornik1991approximation,pinkus1999approximation}.
 Here it is important that we are averaging the outputs of $\Phi$ to ensure that the function $\rho$ only needs to be approximated on a compact set.